EannaFennell/CellMAPS/README.md

 Finally the CellMAPS services will be deployed on the cluster. <br />

 *The IP address for the cluster will be printed*.
 Please note this down as you will need to add it to the CellMAPS modelling environment so the modelling and execution environments can communicate with each other.
-The url to access to data-upload portal will also be printed.
+The url to access to data-upload portal will also be printed. <br />

 #### Modelling Environment (Windows 10/11)